← ResourcesPlaybook#21

 Premium niches tolerate 3x and up.
 Price-sensitive, ultra-high-volume clients may push you toward 2x.
 The exact number depends on your niche, but 2.5x is a healthy default.

-Max vs BYOK: two ways to keep the cost down.
+Max, Mini and BYOK: three ways to keep the cost down.
 Max (above) is a flat 0.25 credits per response: cheap and, crucially, predictable.
-BYOK (Bring Your Own Anthropic Key, on Pro and Agency) takes AI ops to zero credits, because you pay Anthropic directly instead.
+Mini is a flat 0.15 credits, the cheapest per-reply option on the platform, with lighter conversation memory as the trade.
+BYOK (Bring Your Own Anthropic Key, on the Agency and Agency Unlimited plans) takes AI ops to zero credits, because you pay Anthropic directly instead.
 On average BYOK lands close to Max on cost, but it's variable: you don't know what a conversation costs until it runs.
 Max's flat 0.25 credits is usually the better default precisely because it's predictable.
 The full trade-off is in the BYOK vs Max cost playbook.
 And note you can't resell credits and run a client on BYOK.
 BYOK burns no credits, so there's nothing to mark up, and BYOK clients are billed through your flat retainer.

 Step 3: Configure Stripe in DM Champ

-Inside DM Champ, go to the Reselling settings (included with the lifetime deal from Tier 3 up, and on the Agency monthly plan).
+Inside DM Champ, go to the Reselling settings (included on the Agency and Agency Unlimited plans).

 Connect your Stripe account (Stripe Connect under the hood).
 Once connected: